hmslima/sambahsacompletegrammar/sambahsa.md

 WE ARE NOT FINISHED YET, SOME CONVENTIONS
 -----------------------------------------

-**Before we go on, a warning: **don't worry with the more complex grammar rules, because I'll show you the pronunciaton of each example in almost all parts of this grammar, so you'll naturally learn the pronunciation. *Don't decore anything, understand it*!
+**Before we go on, a warning:** don't worry with the more complex pronunciation rules, because I'll show you the pronunciation of each example in almost all parts of this grammar, so you'll naturally learn the pronunciation. *Don't memorize anything, understand it*!
 My advice is: read this part once or twice – at most – then go on with your studies.
 Does the orthography is too difficult?
 No, but it can be boring at the beginning for those who are starting and it is not, in my personal